 -The respondent can walk around freely

--Recommended for observations of object and task performance in any real life or virtual environment
+-Recommended for observations of the object and task performance in any real-life or virtual environment

 Measurement Accuracy through Eye Tracking

 A common misconception is an inevitable tradeoff between measurement accuracy and freedom of head motion.